mnot/I-D/rfc5988bis/draft.md

 The "type" parameter, when present, is a hint indicating what the media type of the result of dereferencing the link should be.
 Note that this is only a hint; for example, it does not override the Content-Type header field of a HTTP response obtained by actually following the link.
-There MUST NOT be more than one type parameter in a link-value.
+The "type" parameter MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by parsers.

 ## Examples